How Trump’s New Tariffs Impact the UK: What You Need to Know

 Supply Chain Shifts

 Tariff changes can lead to adjustments in how goods are sourced globally.
 UK retailers might look for alternative suppliers to avoid the higher costs associated with US imports.
-While this could lead to more diverse products on the shelves, there might be short-term disruptions that affect availability and pricing, potentially making your shopping experience less predictable.
+While this could lead to more diverse products on the shelves, there might be short-term disruptions that affect availability and pricing.

 How You Can Prepare